What You Should Do After Damage to Your Home

 When Dealing with Contractors, Withhold as Much Payment as Possible Until Work Is Completed

 If the repair work is extensive, the contractor may ask for periodic partial payments as the work progresses—but no reputable contractor should request full payment in advance.
 The contract should specify that payments will be made as the work is completed.
-If you have a mortgage on your home, the lending institution may also have specific requirements as to how the insurance funds are disbursed.
+If you have a mortgage, your lender may also have specific requirements as to how the insurance funds are disbursed.

 Where to Live During Repairs